BAJAJ FINSERV DIRECT LIMITED

 Bonus shares are not immediately taxable when received.
 Tax is generally applicable only when these shares are sold, and capital gains are realised.

-Bonus issues help lower the share price without affecting the shareholder’s proportional ownership, making it more affordable to retail investors.
+Bonus issues help lower the share price without affecting the shareholder’s proportional ownership, making it more accessible to retail investors.

 Disadvantages of Bonus Shares